breuleux/ovld/docs/medley.md

 !!!warning
     Code generation is **EXPERIMENTAL** and the interface may break at any moment!

 Medleys are compatible with ovlds that generate code.
 However, code generation happens at the class level, so any field which is used in the context of [code generation](./codegen.md) must be annotated as `CodegenParameter[type]`, to ensure its availability.
+The first argument to the generator will be a subclass of the original class, tweaked for the particular values of the codegen parameters.

 **Only** the `CodegenParameter[]`-annotated fields should be accessed during codegen.